Mary, Princess Royal and Countess of Harewood: Charity work

 She took an active role in promoting the Girl Guide movement, the VADs, and the Land Girls.
 In June 1918, following an announcement in The Gentlewoman, she began a nursing course at Great Ormond Street Hospital, working two days a week in the Alexandra Ward.

+In 1918 she was appointed colonel-in-chief of the Royal Scots, this honour being bestowed by her father, the King.
 On 20 November 1918, Princess Mary became the first member of the royal family to visit France following the Armistice.
-She visited centres associated with Queen Alexandra's Royal Army Nursing Corps or Voluntary Aid Detachment Units, and hospitals with wounded soldiers.
+She visited centres associated with Queen Alexandra's Imperial Military Nursing Service or Voluntary Aid Detachment Units, and hospitals with wounded soldiers.
+While visiting Ypres she spotted two soldiers from the Royal Scots.
+It transpired that the entire regiment was stationed there, and a march past and parade of the regiment's 17th battalion was arranged.
+During her visit to Le Tréport, she rode in a whippet tank, which the Yorkshire Evening Post described as a "great experience".

 Princess Mary's public duties reflected her concerns with nursing, the Girl Guide movement, and the Women's Services.

 In the period leading up to her marriage, girls and women in the British Empire named Mary or its variants (including Marie, May and Miriam) banded together to form "The Marys of the Empire," and donated money toward a wedding present.
 She presented this fund to the Girl Guides Association for the purchase of the estate of Foxlease, and following the exhibition of her wedding presents, she also contributed half the proceeds to the same cause, for upkeep, a total of £10,000, which enabled the project to go ahead.